Skip to content

 I’ll start this article by saying that I’m generally against seller financing of the sale of a small business.
 Too much can go wrong, as I’ll set out below.
 Let’s define what I mean by “seller financing of the sale of a small business.”
 A […]

 “At-will” v.
-“For Cause” Discharge: It’s One Or The Other, Not Both
+“For Cause” Discharge: It Can’t Be Both

 At-Will and For Cause are two conflicting employment terms that should not appear in the same C-level or key employee contract.

-PRESERVE DEFENSES TO EMPLOYMENT CLAIMS
+PRESERVE DEFENSES TO EMPLOYMENT CLAIMS: PAPERWORK

 Preserve your employer defenses to employment claims by documenting the reasons for the discharge and following procedures.

-UNEMPLOYMENT: THE AMBIGUOUS CLAIM
+UNEMPLOYMENT: THE AMBIGUOUS CLAIM TO DEFEND

 Whether an employee was discharged or quit the employment often was the first thing I needed to determine when ruling on unemployment cases.
 This post discusses what factors I would consider when ruling on these cases.